Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 enum v4l2_mpeg_stream_vbi_fmt -
     Some cards can embed VBI data (e. g.
-Closed Caption, Teletext) into the MPEG stream.
+Closed Caption, Teletext) into the woke MPEG stream.
 This control selects whether VBI data should be embedded, and if so, what embedding method should be used.
-The list of possible VBI formats depends on the driver.
+The list of possible VBI formats depends on the woke driver.
 The currently defined VBI format types are: